 Will an Exit Stamp From Jordan or Egypt Act the Same as an Israel Passport Stamp?

-Officially yes, especially if you plan on travelling to more hardcore countries like Iran which consider Israel as their sworn enemies.
+Officially yes, especially if you plan on travelling to more hardcore countries like Iran and Lebanon which consider Israel as their sworn enemies.

 Although the Jordanian stamp will, of course, state that you entered “the Hashemite Kingdom of Jordan” not Israel, it will state the name of the border crossing, which then, of course, indicates that you have been travelling in Israel.
 Is that a problem?
 Well, sort of.